SahilSuman1011/fullstack-Ecommerce-store-/README.md

 - Complete the flow from product selection to checkout and payment success/failure.

 ## Technologies Used
-- HTML
+- **MongoDB**: Database for storing product inventory and user data.
-- CSS
+- **Express.js**: Web framework for Node.js to build APIs.
-- JavaScript
+- **React.js**: Frontend library for building user interfaces.
-- React (or any other front-end library/framework you prefer)
+- **Node.js**: JavaScript runtime for server-side development.
-- Mock APIs (like JSONPlaceholder or your custom mocks)
+- Mock APIs (like JSONPlaceholder or your custom mocks) for loading product data.

 ## Installation
 1. Clone the repository: